Adnan Saad al-Din

 Adnan Saad al-Din (1929–2010) was the fourth supreme guide of the Muslim Brotherhood in Syria between 1976 and 1981.

 Biography

 Adnan was born into a family of vegetable merchants and studied in a school that combined the official certificates of the Syrian Republic and Islamic sciences.
 He also studied Arabic literature at King Fuad University in Cairo and graduated from it in 1955.
-During this time, he came into contact with Mustafa al-Sibai, leader of the Muslim Brotherhood, which led him into joining the organisation.
+During this time, he came into contact with Mustafa al-Sibai, leader of the Muslim Brotherhood in Syria, which led him into joining the organisation.
 In 1960, some disputes occurred between him and the members of the group, which led to his dismissal from the Muslim Brotherhood for about 17 years.